Jordan Brown (footballer, born 1996)

-Jordan Antonio Brown (born 10 November 1996) is an English footballer who plays as a forward.
+Jordan Antonio Brown (born 10 November 1996) is an English footballer who plays as a forward for Burnham.

 Having started his football career with the Arsenal academy, Brown made his competitive debut for West Ham United in 2015 and his since played in Germany, Czech Republic, Canada and Iceland.

 Club career

 Having been with Arsenal youth team for eight years, Brown joined West Ham in 2013 as he considered there would be greater opportunities to play football.
 He was first included in a West Ham matchday squad for their UEFA Europa League first qualifying round second leg fixture away to Lusitanos of Andorra on 9 July 2015, remaining an unused substitute in a 1–0 victory (4–0 aggregate).
 With manager Slaven Bilić putting priority on the team's Premier League performance, he made an array of changes for their third qualifying round second leg away to FC Astra Giurgiu on 6 August, and Brown made his debut as an 80th-minute substitute for Elliot Lee in a 2–1 defeat which saw his team eliminated.
 On 9 October 2015, Brown joined Chelmsford City on a one-month loan.

 On 2 June 2016, Brown announced he had signed for Hannover 96 via his Instagram social media account.
 His contract was terminated by mutual consent after 18 months in Germany.

 Brown returned to London and signed for Barnet, but following a long wait for international clearance and the departure of Graham Westley as manager, Brown was released by new manager Martin Allen in March 2018.

 On 18 October 2018, Brown joined Czech National Football League side Znojmo.

 On 30 January 2019, Brown signed for Canadian Premier League side Cavalry FC.
 In the 2019 Canadian Championship quartfinals, Brown would score the opening goal as Cavalry would upset Major League Soccer side Vancouver Whitecaps, knocking them out of the tournament.
 In December 2019, Cavalry announced Brown would return to the club for the 2020 season.

 On 22 October 2020, Brown signed a one-year contract with Regionalliga side VfR Aalen.
 He left the club in March 2021 after asking to terminate his contract.

 In 2022, he returned to Canada, signing with Electric City FC in League1 Ontario.
 He led the team in scoring in 2022 with 11 goals.

 On 22 August 2022, he returned to the Canadian Premier League, signing with Pacific FC through the 2023 season, with an option for 2024.
 After the 2022 season, he agreed to mutually terminate the remainder of his contract.

+In the summer of 2024, he signed with Northwood in the English eighth tier Southern League Division One Central.

+After five appearances, he joined Egham Town in September 2024.

+In June 2025, after a spell playing in Baller League UK, Brown joined Combined Counties League side Burnham.